Ventura River Preserve

 Preserve Alert: The Riverview Trailhead is scheduled to close on 9/30/14.
 Click here to learn more »

 Once habitat to grizzly bears, this property is still home to a variety of wildlife, including black bear, mountain lion, bobcat, badger, coyote and mule deer.
 Abundant food, shelter, space and water make this a key habitat for local wildlife.
 In wet months frogs, salamanders and other amphibians live in the seasonal creeks.
 Birds of prey such as Great Horned Owls and a variety of hawks soar over the oak savanna.

 Before building Matilija Dam, significant runs of steelhead trout inhabited this stretch of the Ventura River.
 During high stream flows, the endangered southern steelhead trout still swim along three miles of the preserve’s property.
 The Land Conservancy played a key role in the creation of a fish ladder, which will be an asset to the Matilija Dam Ecosystem Restoration Project seeking to remove the dam.
 Protecting the deep pools on this section of the river will play a critical role in steelhead recovery.

-Visiting the Ventura River Preserve
+Go Visit the Ventura River Preserve

 The Riverview trailhead on the Preserve is located on Rice Road just south of El Roblar in Meiners Oaks.
 In anticipation of the closing, Riverview Trailhead regulars should familiarize themselves with the Oso Trailhead to the north and Old Baldwin Trailhead to the south.
 Parking is available at both locations.